sensordeck/atlas-docs/docs/oem-integration-pilot-program.md

 The goal of the pilot is to reduce integration risk, accelerate deployment readiness, and provide a clear path from successful evaluation to OEM production planning.

+Once adopted, Atlas is intended to become a **reusable DSIL infrastructure layer across future product lines and SKUs**, not only a one-off integration for a single robot revision.

 ---

 # Program Overview